Satipatthana Sutta: Comparison of the content in other sources

 The Sarvāstivāda Smṛtyupasthāna Sūtra differs in some ways from the Theravada version, including postures as the first contemplation instead of breathing for example.
 According to Bhante Sujato, it seems to emphasize samatha or calm abiding, while the Theravadin version emphasizes Vipassana or insight.
 The text also often refers to 'bhikkhus and bhikkhunīs' instead of just male bhikkhus.

 A section on Smṛtyupasthāna is found in various Tibetan and Chinese recensions of large Prajñāpāramitā sutras, such as the 25,000 line version translated by Edward Conze.
 This skeletal version of the Smṛtyupasthāna is incorporated into the larger sutra and thus appears as part of the Buddha's discourse to Subhuti.
 It only outlines specific practices for the contemplation of the body, the other three satipatthanas are simply enumerated.

 Various scholars have attempted to use the numerous early sources to trace an "ur-text" i.e. the original satipaṭṭhāna formula or the earliest sutta.
-Bronkhorst (1985) argues that the earliest form of the satipaṭṭhāna sutta only contained the observation of the impure body parts under mindfulness of the body, and that mindfulness of dhammas was originally just the observation of the seven awakening factors.
+Bronkhorst (1985) argues that, in the earliest form of the Satipaṭṭhāna Sutta, mindfulness of feelings and mindfulness of mind were transmitted in a relatively stable form across the sources, whereas mindfulness of the body contained only the observation of the impure constituents of the body, and mindfulness of dhammas originally referred only to the observation of the seven awakening factors.
 (Note: Kuan refers to Bronkhorst (1985), Dharma and Abhidharma, p.312-314.)
 Sujato's reconstruction similarly only retains the contemplation of the impure under mindfulness of the body, while including only the five hindrances and the seven awakening factors under mindfulness of dhammas.
-(Note: Kuan refers to Sujato (2006), A history of mindfulness: how insight worsted tranquility in the Satipatthana Sutta, p.264-273) According to Analayo, mindfulness of breathing was probably absent from the original scheme, noting that one can easily contemplate the body's decay taking an external object, that is, someone else's body, but not be externally mindfull of the breath, that is, someone else's breath.
+(Note: Kuan refers to Sujato (2006), A history of mindfulness: how insight worsted tranquility in the Satipatthana Sutta, p.264-273) According to Bhikkhu Anālayo, mindfulness of breathing was probably absent from the original scheme, noting that one can easily contemplate the body's decay taking an external object, that is, someone else's body, but not be externally mindfull of the breath, that is, someone else's breath.